-3.6.3 Remote Video Trials and Proceedings in Traffic Infraction Cases
+3.6.3 Remote Video Proceedings in Traffic Infraction Cases

-A. Pursuant to California Rules of Court, rule 4.220(a), the Court permits traffic infraction trials and proceedings to be conducted by two-way remote video communications.
+A. Pursuant to California Rules of Court, rule 4.220(a), the Fresno Superior Court permits traffic infraction arraignments, trials and related proceedings to be conducted by two-way remote video communication methods.
+Sentence modification hearings may not be calendared for remote video proceedings.

-B. The following are designated as locations where eligible defendants may appear for remote video trials of traffic infraction cases:
+B. Coalinga is designated as a location where eligible defendants may appear for remote video proceedings.